 Ice cream is everywhere in the summertime.
-After Phase 1, let fruit smoothies be your treat.
+If you’re on our Diabetes plan or South Beach Diet Success plan, let fruit smoothies be your treat.
 It’s super easy to mix one cup of Greek yogurt (full-fat) with some frozen strawberries or blueberries.
 Or better yet, find out when the strawberries (or peaches or cherries or raspberries) are ripe.
 Go picking and then freeze your bounty.
 The easiest way to freeze fruit is to spread it out in a single layer on a parchment paper-lined cookie sheet.
 After it’s frozen solid, transfer the fruit to containers or air-tight plastic bags.
 Vegetables, too, will be available in droves at farmers markets or from your very own garden.
 (If you don’t have a garden, now’s a good time to build one!)
 Eat.
 Freeze.
 Can.
 Pickle (pickled foods are loaded with probiotics.)
 You’ll thank yourself mid-January when you’re still enjoying produce at its peak of freshness.

 7. Have a Salon Day.